Journal article information

 - Journal of publication: Medical Decision Making

-- Journal authors: Dr Martin Bardsley and Adam Steventon
+- Nuffield Trust contributors: Dr Martin Bardsley and Dr Adam Steventon

 - Volume: 35